rhit-caos1/rhit-caos1.github.io/_posts/projects/2021-05-10-soilresearch.md

 ![A picture of a vacuum chamber for testing.
 Voltage-controlled valve is out-of-frame.](/assets/images/projects/soil.jpg)
 <center><h2>A picture of a vacuum chamber for testing.
 Voltage-controlled valve is out-of-frame.</h2></center>

+{% include youtubePlayer.html id=page.youtubeId %}
+<center><h2>Video feed after background subtraction is overlaid over the system.
+A cropped field of view is used for increased detection accuracy.</h2></center>

 <br><br>